-The hotly debated deep squat verses powerlifting squat.
-I’m not here to weigh in on either, or provide a how to guide on squatting styles, but I do believe that each has its place.
+The hotly debated deep squat versus powerlifting squat.
+I’m not here to weigh in on either, or provide a how-to guide on squatting styles, but I do believe that each has its place.

 The important thing to note here is what kind of lift you are comfortable with because these aren’t interchangeable mid-set.